-Charity and vintage shops are always an excellent port of call, however if you don’t have the time or inclination to mooch round charity shops in the hope of striking gold Oxfam* sell secondhand clothes, shoes and accessories online.
+Charity and vintage shops are always an excellent port of call.
+If you don’t have the time or inclination to mooch round charity shops in the hope of striking gold Oxfam* sell secondhand clothes, shoes and accessories online.
 I’ve also put together a guide on charity shop tips that you might find useful.

 Living in Edinburgh I’m quite spoiled for choice when it comes to vintage shops – we have some amazing reasonably priced ones such as Armstrongs.
 If you don’t happen to have any vintage shops near you, or your nearest ones are astronomically priced (like some of the London ones I’ve visited) then Armstrongs sell online via their Armstrongs eBay store.

-Other online options include Asos again, which has 225 vintage shops* operating in it’s vintage marketplace, 199 of which are UK based.
+Other online options include Asos again, which has 408 vintage shops* operating in it’s vintage marketplace.
 Beyond Retro also have a good fairly affordable selection on their website.
 Etsy* is another veritable gold mine for vintage clothing.
 The majority of it is US based, however you can filter your search to only show UK items to avoid getting stung on postage fees and import duties.
 It does have a UK sister site – Folksy – but it’s vintage selection isn’t particularly great and I find their search function a bit rubbish to be honest.

 Another option for ethical fashion on a budget is wardrobe swapping – check the internet to see if there are any wardrobe swapping events near you.
-If not, then online you could try Swap Style or Swishing.co.uk.
-I haven’t used either so can’t report back on how good they are, but if you’ve used them to do let me know how you got on!
+If not, then online you could try Swap Style.
+I haven’t used it so can’t report back on how good Swap Style is, but if you’ve used it do let me know how you get on!

 Ethical Fashion Retailers